Grade Level(s): 9

 - Students must be on time for each exam period.
 Students coming late forfeit the time on the exam.

-- Exams can be made up for excused absences only.
-Exams count 20% of the semester grade.
+- Exams count 20% of the semester grade.

 - Students must be in dress code to take exams.